-The Grand Duchy of Luxembourg is delighted to invite you to the 2020 ITC Conference, taking place at the premises of the University of Luxembourg.
-This conference promises to be an exceptional professional and scientific experience in a unique cultural environment renowned for its vibrancy and cosmopolitan flair.
+The Grand Duchy of Luxembourg is delighted to invite you to the 2020 ITC Conference, taking place at the University of Luxembourg’s Belval Campus.
+The conference promises to be an exceptional professional and scientific experience in a unique cultural environment renowned for its vibrancy and cosmopolitan flair.
 With its flourishing economy, extremely diverse population and active commitment to research, Luxembourg is the perfect venue to host the 2020 conference.

 The 2020 conference will present the latest developments and innovations in assessment.
+The main theme, Diversity and equity in a globalized digital world: Opportunities and challenges for assessment, highlights cultural diversity resulting from globalisation as well as the rapid advancements in the field of technology-based assessment.
 Its thematic focus can be applied in a variety of fields such as psychology, education, the workplace or healthcare.
-The main theme is divided in five sub-themes:
+The main theme is further divided in five sub-themes:

 Papers and Poster Submissions